modulo-dm/workflow/README.md

 ![Example](https://github.com/modulo-dm/workflow/raw/master/adddeptoapp.gif "Example")

 Adding it to Embedded Binaries will also include it in the list of Linked Frameworks.
+Note: This process is the same whether you own the module or not.

 ## Adding a dependency to a module/framework